Setting up your environment for Amazon RDS Custom for SQL Server - Amazon Relational Database Service

 Configuring with AWS CloudFormation

-To simplify setup, you can use an AWS CloudFormation template file to create a CloudFormation stack.
 To learn how to create stacks, see Creating a stack on the AWS CloudFormation console in the AWS CloudFormation User Guide.

 For a tutorial on how to launch Amazon RDS Custom for SQL Server using an AWS CloudFormation template, see Get started with Amazon RDS Custom for SQL Server using an AWS CloudFormation template in the AWS Database Blog .

-Resources created by CloudFormation
+Parameters required by CloudFormation

 • Symmetric encryption KMS key for encryption of data managed by RDS Custom.